meyer-d3v/meyer-d3v/README.md

 As a high school student, I'm committed to continuously learning and improving my craft, with the ultimate goal of making a meaningful impact in the tech industry.
 When I'm not coding, you can find me exploring new technologies, collaborating with like-minded Individuals, or sharing my experiences on social media.

+My long-term goal is to become a software engineer at a tech company and work on innovative and impactful projects.
+I'm particularly interested in machine learning and artificial intelligence, and I hope to continue learning and exploring these fields in the future.

 Connect with me:

 ## 🌐 Socials: